dwiest/tq-project/README.md

 # tq-project
 ## Installation ##

-After cloning this repository, change to the tq-project directory and run install_salt.sh install and start a local salt-minion service.
+After cloning this repository, change to the tq-project directory and run "**. ./install_salt.sh**" to install the necessary software and configuration files.

 To configure your server run: